 Monai de Paula Antunes works as an artistic researcher, transmission artist and radio-maker interested in Communication and Complexity together with their material, spatial and political entanglements.
 Her work engages with the rich materialities and multiple cultural traditions of radio, drawing attention through them to peripheral manifestations of cybernetics and ecology.
 Presenting itself as infrastructural, her practice decentralises and connects by producing participatory and interactive artworks, but also through the reforming and interweaving of things as an art form.
-She is one of the four Villa Romana Fellows 2024.
+She is one of the four Villa Romana Fellows 2024 and also a doctoral candidate at the Bauhaus University Weimar in the Arts and Design Department.

 For the past years, she has directed the project Radio Gardening, compiling several participatory radio experiments accessible through transmission environments and experimental sound mapping.
 One of its interactions was last installed at the Lantz'scher Skulpturenpark in Düsseldorf, generating a transmission and sound ecosystem that supports a narrative-driven space telling the story of a cybernated radio network that came about in Brazil from the early 1930s until today.
 In parallel to Radio Gardening, she was awarded th Elsa-Neumann Fellowship for the artistic research Wild Design, which contests hegemonic understandings of design and embraces the contradiction inherent to what wild means today.
 Informed by brazilian gambiarra and different aspects of creole gardens and quilombola horticulture, Wild Design engages with responsive human-environment relationships tha favor the circumstances over predetermined structures.